-It is important to note that the voltage threshold on the marker and /marker inputs is ignored until the closure of the home switch during a home cycle.
-This allows the use of a "once per rev" motor shaft marker pulse to be referenced to the home limit switch.
+If using an encoder that does not have a "marker" signal, pin 7 should be tied high (+5V) and pin 6 should be tied low (common).
+It is important to note that the "marker" is ignored until the closure of the home switch during a home cycle.
+This allows the use of a "once per rev" marker pulse to be referenced to the home limit switch.